Warts and Verrucas

 Is there a cure for HPV?

-While there is currently no cure for HPV, there are various treatments available to treat the warts that the virus causes, including products readily available over-the-counter from pharmacies.
+While there is currently no cure for HPV, there are various treatments available to treat the warts that the virus causes, including products readily available over the counter from pharmacies.

 A vaccine is available for HPV, though this only prevents the strain of HPV responsible for genital warts.
 In the UK, the vaccine is routinely given to teenagers in two stages.
 However, the HPV vaccine does not prevent you from getting verrucas and warts caused by other strains.